timotejroiko/tiny-discord/docs/InternalSharder.md

 ### .getCurrentSessions()

 Get the current session ids and sequences from all shards.
-Use this data to resume after a process restart.
+You can use this data to resume after a restart.
+It is recommended to close first to prevent the sequence number from changing.

 **returns:** { [id], { session: string, sequence: number } }